daveknapik/tc-weather-api/README.md

 [RSpec](https://rspec.info/) is the testing framework we use, so tests can be run from your console with a simple `rspec spec`.

 Swagger support is integrated with RSpec via [rswag](https://github.com/rswag/rswag).
+To run tests and regenerate Swagger docs after changes to the API, run `rake rswag:specs:swaggerize` from your console.

 ## API docs